mmaelicke/scikit-gstat/docs/userguide/variogram.rst

 Calculating orientations
 ------------------------

-SciKit-GStat implements a slightly adaped version of the formula given in the last section.
+SciKit-GStat implements a slightly adapted version of the formula given in the last section.
 It makes use of symmetric search areas (tolerance is applied clockwise and counter clockwise) und therefore any calculated angle might be the result of calculating the orientation of :math:`\overrightarrow{AB}` or